standardebooks/tools/README.md

 -	### `clean`

 	Prettify and canonicalize individual XHTML or SVG files, or all XHTML and SVG files in a source directory.
-Note that this only prettifies the source code; it doesn't perform typography changes.
+Note that this only prettifies the source code; it doesn’t perform typography changes.

 -	### `compare-versions`

 	Use Firefox to render and compare XHTML files in an ebook repository.
-Run on a dirty repository to visually compare the repository's dirty state with its clean state.
+Run on a dirty repository to visually compare the repository’s dirty state with its clean state.

 -	### `create-draft`